bespoken/bespoken-docs/training/chatbot/functional/overview.md

 We take you through the Bespoken toolset, explaining in detail on how to leverage our platform to ensure your chatbots are working correctly and according to design.

 ## Get Help
-If you have questions or need additional help, just reach out to as at [support@bespoken.io](mailto:support@bespoken.io)
+If you have questions or need additional help, just reach out to as at [support@bespoken.ai](mailto:support@bespoken.ai)

 ## Dive In
 Just click the link below to get started!